To ask user input in JavaScript, use the built-in window.prompt() method.

 var nickname = prompt("Enter a name you want to be called");

-Now, when a user enters their name and clicks “OK” in the modal, their name will be stored into a variable called nickname.
+Now, when a user enters their name and clicks “OK” in the modal, their name will be stored in a variable called nickname.

 For instance, let’s create a simple page that asks a user for a name and displays a greeting on the front page.
 Let’s create a file called index.html on the desktop and add the following HTML/JavaScript there: